 Dr. Jessica B. Harris and the African American Garden at NYBG

 Hear from the Director of NYBG’s Bronx Green-Up and Community Horticulture about her leadership role in helping neighborhood groups develop local gardens and urban farms, as well as an apprentice (shown here) who aspires to create opportunities for youth in urban agriculture to explore future leadership roles in their communities.

 Women in Science, Botany, and Horticulture

-NYBG’s The Hand Lens dives into the stories of prominent women in botany and horticulture who have contributed to science through cutting-edge innovations and activism.
-Learn about groundbreaking women such as Jeanne Baret (depicted here), the first woman to circumnavigate the globe, but did so dressed as a man in order to participate in the expedition.
+NYBG’s The Hand Lens dives into the stories of innovative women in botany and horticulture who have contributed to science through cutting-edge research and activism.
+Learn about groundbreakers such as Sarah “Sadie” Frances Price (depicted here) and others who are recognized for their significant contributions to our current understanding and appreciation of cryptogamic botany, the study of spore-producing plants.